evanjt/crudcrate/README.md

 **MIT License**.
 See [LICENSE](./LICENSE) for details.

-**Disclaimer**: This software is provided "as is" without warranty of any kind.
-While `crudcrate` includes security measures for CRUD operations, users are responsible for implementing comprehensive security appropriate for their specific use case and environment.
+**Disclaimer**: This software is provided "as is" without warranty of any kind. **This library is in heavy development - use at your own risk.** While `crudcrate` includes security measures for CRUD operations, users are responsible for implementing comprehensive security appropriate for their specific use case and environment.

 ## Related Crates